gustafe/1brc-perl/README.md

 I have included the first 1M rows in the zipped file "test.zip".

+The file `result.txt` contains the output of the reference Java application.

 ### Some numbers

 Java reference implementation in the original repo runs in around 3m